KxSystems/docs/docs/ml/toolkit/fresh.md

 Null values in the data should be replaced with derived values most appropriate to the column.

-Data-types supported by the feature-extraction procedure are boolean, int, real, long, short and float.
+Data-types supported by the feature-extraction procedure are boolean, all real and float types .
 Other datatypes should not be passed to the extraction procedure.

 In particular, data should not contain text (strings or symbols), other than within the id column.
 If a text-based feature is thought to be important, one-hot, frequency or lexigraphical encoding can be used to convert the symbolic data to appropriate numerical values.